hoveytechllc/ngx-power-table/readme.md

 # Ng2PowerTable

 Ng2PowerTable is table module for Angular 2.
 It is designed to be modular and easily customizable.
-Other table modules create HTML template based on configuration from Controller, or even specifying HTML templates are rows/headers.
-This is not the case with Ng2PowerTable, I believe the view and the view only should be reponsible for which columns are visible and they are shown.
+Other table modules require Controllers to provide information for which columns are visible and even providing their respective templates.
+I believe the view, and the view only, should be responsible for how the table is rendered.

 If you've used [Smart Table](https://github.com/lorenzofox3/Smart-Table) for Angular 1.x, you'll find some similarities to Ng2PowerTable.